caroline-mccain/caroline-mccain.github.io/projects.md

 I focused on an analysis of Mongolia, particularly Hovsgol and Darhan-Uul.
 My final project is viewable [on GitHub Pages](https://caroline-mccain.github.io/workshop/).
 The code and raw files are available [on Github](https://github.com/caroline-mccain/workshop).

 ### CSCI 141: Computational Problem Sovling
+This class taught fundamentals of programming and the Python programming language.
+Several projects were completed in class and independently, two of which are highlighted below.
 #### Tribe Bubbles
 The final project for this class was to create a game called "Tribe Bubbles."
 In it, the user tries to create lines of four (or multiples of four) to score points.
 Each click that the player makes prompts a random blocker to be placed.
 The game keeps track of the player's score, the appropriate multiplier, and the blockers.
 I also implemented a two player version.
 In the two palyer version, players can block each other's moves.
-The code for this project cannot be publicly listed due to the honor code.
+The code for this project cannot be publicly available due to the honor code.
 It utilizes PyQt5, primarily QWidget.
 The code relies on a 2-dimensional array, for statements, and conditionals.
 Since the code cannot be made public, below are screenshots of the game in action.
 The Initial Gameboard:
 <img src="TribeBubbles/InitalGameboard.jpg" alt="Inital Gameboard" width="200"/>
 One Player Game: